-As the Chief Development Officer for Women in Cable Telecommunications, Lesa is responsible for the solicitation and implementation of a broad range of activities that fuel growth in non-dues revenue for WICT.
+As the Chief Development Officer for The WICT Network, Lesa is responsible for the solicitation and implementation of a broad range of activities that fuel growth in non-dues revenue for the organization.
 This includes sophisticated partnership and portfolio development, and other avenues of revenue-generating activities.
 In pursuit of these new relationships, Faris collaborates with key industry leaders to create strategies that identify high-potential target sectors and campaigns to convert them.

 Faris has over 20 years of fundraising and high-end event planning experience, encompassing sales and marketing in the corporate, nonprofit, and government sectors.
 She has orchestrated both domestic and international events for up to 15,000 attendees, experience that has provided a strong understanding of the return-on-investment expectations of prospective corporate partners and sponsors.